chetmurphy/react-native-navigation-mobx-demo/README.md

+# Conversion to typescript

+Steps:

+1. Extract classes to their own js files.

+TODO:

+1. Change file types in the 'app' folder to *.tsx files and correct all warnings.

+## The orginial README created by create-react-native-app is below.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).